ginnox1/iCADdocs_online/SetupAndLicensingGuide_2025/setupguide.md

 ## Installation and setup guide
 [Back to ToC](#table-of-contents)

-Start by download your desired product.
-Make sure to obtain the correct and recent release by downloading only from our media resources (shown below).
+Start by downloading both your installer and the update patch from the links below.
+Please, DO NOT UNZIP any of the files.